sisaman/cv/README.md

 - Oct 2023 – present
 - Zurich, Switzerland
+- Working on privacy-preserving vision foundation models
+- Implemented easy-to-use APIs for vision foundation model inference and deployment
+- Developed a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks, new model architectures, and mixed-precision and distributed training
-- Developed an end-to-end open-world classification pipeline using OpenMMLab frameworks and HuggingFace to train and test privacy-preserving \textbf{vision foundation models} for Sony's next-generation AI products.
+- Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP
-- Improved the speed of training and inference of models by optimizing the code and leveraging distributed computing.
+- Improved model training and inference speed by optimizing the data pipeline, using mixed-precision training, and leveraging distributed training on multiple GPUs

 ## Idiap Research Institute, Research Assistant

 - May 2019 – Aug 2023
 - Martigny, Switzerland
+- Worked as a doctoral researcher on differentially private machine learning with graph neural networks
 - **3 published papers** in top-tier conferences (CCS, USENIX Security, and NDSS) with **185+ citations**
 - **7 invited talks** at top universities and research institutions, including Imperial College, UIC, and Twitter
 - **6 open-source projects** with **110+ stars** on GitHub
 - **1 short course** taught on "Trustworthy Machine Learning" at [Artificial Intelligence Doctoral Academy](https://www.i-aida.org/course/an-introduction-to-trustworthy-machine-learning/)
+- **Finalist** in [CSAW Applied Research Competition](https://www.credential.net/5f54daed-b77f-4dd4-81c6-421ad7a2c2fb) for the best paper award in computer security in Europe
+- **Received a travel grant** to attend [CISPA Summer School 2022](https://cispa.de/en/summer-school-2022) on Trustworthy Artificial Intelligence.

 ## The Alan Turing Institute, Visiting Collaborator